 Nevertheless, I enjoyed Aribisala’s narrations.
 The “Eating Dog” chapter which talks about people’s unwillingness to discuss their dog-eating, was one of my favourites because I had a similar experience, when I visited Calabar a couple years ago.
 Everyone denied eating dog meat (fondly called 404) or relegated the devouring to a past self, but the restaurants that specialised in 404 always looked bustling when we drove by.

 It was interesting to see the application of folk tales here.
 Especially since a bunch of the books I’ve read recently have included folk tales.
 Aribisala took one of my favourite folk tales growing up, the story of the Lion, Tortoise and Monkey (we called it Sweet Poo-Poo growing up, comment below if you have an alternative title) and found a way to connect it to food.
-From the title of the tale ‘sweet poo-poo’, you can already tell that it’s not a very appetising story, but the end result was a recipe for Akara (deep fried bean cakes) and suggestions on how to incorporate honey, like my friend Ijapa (tortoise) had done.
-My mouth watered at the thought of the Honeyed-akara that sent the Lion into a frenzied wild goose chase in the folk tale, and I wondered if Yetunde’s Akara recipe would do that to me (I haven’t tried out the recipe yet, but I’ll give an update when I do).
+From the title of the tale ‘sweet poo-poo’, you can already tell that it’s not a very appetising story, but the end result was a recipe for Akara (deep fried bean cakes) and suggestions on how to incorporate honey, like Ijapa (the tortoise in the folk tale) had done.
+My mouth watered at the thought of the Honeyed-Akara that sent the Lion into a frenzied wild goose chase in the folk tale, and I wondered if Aribisala’s Akara recipe would do that to me (I haven’t tried out the recipe yet, but I’ll give an update when I do).

 While I enjoyed this book, it doesn’t really explore Northern Nigerian cuisine.
 There’s a brief dodgy chapter on ram penis, but it doesn’t have any of the grandiloquence of the other chapters.
 I would have loved to see something about miyan toushe, waina, tuwo, the Arabic cuisine’s influence on some of the meals, there’s a whole world of possibilities.